|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 NITRATE SALT LOOP:

-At temperatures less than 300 degrees C the nitrate salt is drained down to a dump tank and heat transfer from the NaK to a steam generator is accomplished using an organic heat transfer fluid.
+At temperatures less than 300 degrees C the nitrate salt is drained down to a dump tank and heat transfer in or out of the NaK is accomplished using an organic heat transfer fluid.

 At the FNR nitrate salt loop operating temperatures the density of solar salt is about 1.8 g / cm^3 and its specific heat is about: